cleeistaken/automation-mssql-linux/README.md

 * Deployments to an NFS datastore may fail at various stages.
 This issue is under investigation.
 For the time being it is recommended to deploy to a vSAN, FC, or iSCSI datastore.

 ## Troubleshooting
-* After a failed deployment trying to deploy again may generate the following error.
-If this happens it is necessary to destroy, revalidate, and try the deployment again.
+* After a failed deployment, trying to deploy again may generate the following error.
+If this happens, it is necessary to destroy, revalidate, and try the deployment again.
     ```
     Applying Terraform using tfplan
     ╷